petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/pages/pages.md

 ### Views

 Useful with the time period filter, View is the number of views for a Page in a given period of time.
 It's not the same as the number of visitors, because it doesn't try to count only unique IP addresses.
 Over the last 30 days, one visitor (IP address) could come back to the Page 100 times.
-That means there are 100 Page Views, but only one visitor (assuming she used the same machine to access the Page each time.
+That means there are 100 Page Views, but only one visitor (assuming she used the same machine to access the Page each time).
 However, a unique view isn't logged for a single user unless at least 30 minutes of inactivity on the Page passes before the user interacts with the Page again.

 ### Bounce Rate